Ho1yShif/sonic-mood/README.md

 ## Project limitations and next steps

-- Although this project was limited by time and resources, it serves as a proof-of concept for the exciting capabilities when PostgreSQL and pgvector are deployed on Render
+- Although this project was limited by time and resources, it serves as a proof-of-concept for the exciting capabilities when PostgreSQL and pgvector are deployed on Render
-- The input dataset contained ~12.4M rows, ~128K rows of which were enriched with lyric data
+- The input dataset contained ~12.4M rows, with ~128K rows enriched with lyric data
-- Embeddings were computed on a local laptop and stored in a Render Postgres database with 15 GV of GB but only 256 MB of RAM and 0.1 CPU
+- Embeddings were computed on a local laptop and stored in a Render Postgres database with 15 GB of storage but only 256 MB of RAM and 0.1 CPU
-- The backend was deployed on a Render Web Service with 512 GB of RAM and 0.1 CPU
+- The backend was deployed on a Render Web Service with 512 MB of RAM and 0.1 CPU
-- Therefore, only ~700K embeddings were actually stored in the database, and an IVFFlat index could not be computed on the data due to OOM errors and database shutdown issues
+- Due to these resource constraints, only a maximum of ~700K embeddings were actually stored in the database, and an IVFFlat index could not be computed due to out-of-memory (OOM) errors and database shutdown issues
-- This in turn meant that requests to the database to pull songs were either taking ~7 minutes or OOMing
+- This resulted in semantic search queries taking ~7 minutes or failing with OOM errors
-- Therefore,
-- A sample table of <insert count of records here> records is used for calls to the database to showcase the speed of the IVFFlat index in action
+- To demonstrate the system's capabilities, a sample table of ~50K records is used for database calls to showcase the speed of the IVFFlat index in action
-- If this project had access to more time and resources with heavier compute, next steps would involve:
+- If this project had access to more time and resources with greater compute power, next steps would involve:
-  - Investing in additional data cleaning to join a majority of songs data to lyrics for embeddings with more comprehensive information
+  - Investing in additional data cleaning to join a majority of songs data to lyrics for more comprehensive embeddings
-  - Storing embeddings for all ~12.4M records in a larger, better resourced database
+  - Storing embeddings for all ~12.4M records in a larger, better-resourced database
-  - Building optimized pipelines to land those embeddings safely in the database
+  - Building optimized pipelines to safely load those embeddings into the database
   - Performing IVFFlat indexing with a lists parameter of approximately ~3525 (`sqrt(~12.4M)`) as recommended in [this article](https://www.tigerdata.com/blog/nearest-neighbor-indexes-what-are-ivfflat-indexes-in-pgvector-and-how-do-they-work)
-  - Providing additional optimizations to minimize latency related to communication between services
+  - Implementing additional optimizations to minimize latency in inter-service communication

 ## Resources